shikharmittal04/epspy/docs/basics.rst

 The code is run in two main steps:

--  Assign the unresolved sources flux densities (at a chosen reference frequency) and spectral indices.
+-  Assign the point sources flux densities (at a chosen reference frequency) and spectral indices.
 -  Then generate the sky maps at desired frequencies of observation.

 The following code captures the main functionalities of this package.